Synopsis

 - Mild retrograde amnesia

-Serious complications are extremely rare due to technology-driven treatment methods that comprise:
+Serious complications are extremely rare due to modern anesthesia, monitoring, medical screening, and standardized protocols.

 Emotional & Psychological Impact